 Failure to treat severe jaundice

-How Will Cerebral Palsy Affect a Child’s Life in Phoenix?
+How Will Cerebral Palsy Affect a Child’s Life?

 How Often Does Cerebral Palsy Occur?

 Approximately 70% of cerebral palsy cases are the result of birth injury.
 Cerebral palsy is second only to autism as a cause of disability in children.
 Although the incidence of the condition varies by geographical region, it affects between 2.9 and 3.8 out of every 10000 children in the United States.